-For (17), three informants pointed out that the gunsmith's faulty repair was merely a contributing factor but not the direct cause of the sheriff's death.
+For (16), three informants pointed out that the gunsmith's faulty repair was merely a contributing factor but not the direct cause of the sheriff's death.
 Two informants also explicitly commented that it was Mary Jane who is more directly responsible for the outcome of this event.
-For (18), six informants said that this sentence sounds as if Bill hit John in the hospital.
-Another two informants suggested that this sentence would be better without the locational modifier (i.e., Bill's terrible blows killed him.).
+For (17), six informants said that this sentence sounds as if Bill hit John in the hospital.
+Another two informants suggested that this sentence could be better without the locational modifier (i.e., Bill's terrible blows killed him.)8.

-Considering that the overall results presented in Figure 2 could be affected by the peculiarity of kill sentences (17) and (18), I constructed another graph based on the flood and melt data only:
+Considering that the overall results presented in Figure 2 could be affected by the peculiarity of kill sentences (16) and (17), I constructed another graph based on the flood and melt data only: